huma-engineering/huma-docs/data-collection/clinician-portal/managing-patients/billing-and-reimbursement.md

 ![Billing](./assets/Billing03.png)

-## Adding appointments and tracking compliance
+### Adding appointments and tracking compliance

 From the appointments page of the patient dashboard, clinicians can schedule calls.
 These calls are a key requirement for CPT code 99457 and 99458 and the cumulative timestamp for that calendar month appears at the bottom-right, across all patient specific pages.

 ![Billing](./assets/Billing04.png)

-From any of the patient dashboard screens, you will see a timestamp at the bottom right showing patient compliance for the current billing period. click the timestamp to view the billing requirement status for the current time period.
+Click the timestamp to view the billing requirement status for the current time period.

 ![Billing](./assets/Billing05.png)